tpm2-software/tpm2-tools/man/common/authorizations.md

 ## Passwords

 Passwords are interpreted in two forms, string and hex-string.
 A string password is not interpreted, and is directly used for authorization.
-A hex-string, is converted from a hexidecimal form into a byte array form, thus allowing passwords with non-printable and/or terminal un-friendly characters.
+A hex-string password is converted from a hexidecimal form into a byte array form, thus allowing passwords with non-printable and/or terminal un-friendly characters.